Because we all have one Father, we are all brothers and sisters. Therefore, we are a family, a community.

 Sister Dawna Clare Sutton was influential in leading her to the Community of the Gospel.

-Isaias is a priest of the Episcopal Church currently residing in New York City and working with the Episcopal
+Isaias is an Oblate and priest of the Episcopal Church currently residing in New York City and working

-Austin, Texas.
+Southwest in Austin, Texas.
 He has served as priest in Texas, Micronesia and now Long Island diocese.
-He is married

-to Christie, a lifelong educator teaching Math to both college and university students.
-In his spare time, he
+He is married to Christie, a lifelong educator teaching Math to both college and university students.
+In his

 Joanne is our Postulant from Indiana.
 More info coming soon!